 - Parents, guardians and other relatives - other than in the most exceptional of circumstances, the University will not to disclose a student's personal data to parents, guardians and any other relative.
 If students have provided a nominated contact in the event of a medical problem or emergency then some personal data may be provided.
 Further details can be found in the section Releasing information to parents, other relatives and third parties.
 This information is shared with your consent unless we believe it is in your vital interests, or the vital interests of another, to do so.

-- Professional bodies (e.g. General Medical Council, Royal Society of British Architects, Law Society) in order to confirm your qualifications and accredit your course.
+- Professional bodies (e.g. General Medical Council, Royal Society of British Architects, Law Society) in order to confirm your qualifications, confirm that you are fit to practise, and accredit your course.
 This information is shared for the purposes of administering a public task in the public interest.

 - Work placement sites or educational partners involved in joint course provision.
 This information is shared for the purposes of administering a public task in the public interest.